JanPremus/fd3d_TSN/README.txt

 	- Two MATLAB/OCTAVE files are provided to see the results
 		- PrintSnapshot.m - prints graph of spatial distribution of slip rate and traction at a given time T
-		- PrintTimeSeries.m - prints time series of slip rate and traction at a given node
+		- PrintTimeSeries.m - prints time series of slip rate and traction at a given node Further documentation is provided in the doc folder.
+File FD3D_TSN Theoretical background describes the implementation of the finite difference method and boundary conditions, while FD3D_TSN Using the code describes input/output files and compilation options.